 High frequency model evolution

 The final model shows tilted fault block definition at target level with interbedded sand and shale layers.
-The fine scale detail also shows congruence with PSDM stack amplitude anomalies as the earth reflectivity is mapped into the velocity model successfully.
+The fine scale detail also shows direct conformance with the vintage PSDM stack amplitude anomalies as the earth reflectivity is mapped into the rock property domain successfully.

 Model predicted traces

-The updating of the traces predicted by the model weights in relation to the field recorded traces show the inversion is being driven by refractions and reflections and the misfit is being minimised to the global minimum of the search space.
+The updating of the traces predicted by the model weights in relation to the field recorded traces show the inversion is being driven by refraction and reflection energy and the misfit is being minimised to the global minimum of the search space.